Yongdam-Jeong/SARS-CoV-2_Isolation_antigen_test/README.md

 # 1) Viral dynamics model

 'symptomatic109.csv' and 'asymptomatic101.csv' are viral load data for symptomatic and asymptomatic patients, respectively.
-The data were extracted from published literature.
+The data were extracted from published literatures.

 'model.txt' is the description for mathematical model of viral dynamics.